ably/ably-python/LONG_DESCRIPTION.rst

 Official Ably Bindings for Python
 ==================================

-A Python client library for ably.io realtime messaging
+A Python client library for ably realtime messaging

 Setup